run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 kubectl label node <node-name> <label-key>=<label-value>
 ```

-The same value can be set to a single node, or multiple nodes.
+The same value can be set to a single node or multiple nodes.
 Node Pool can only use one label (key & value) at a time.
 *   To create a node pool use the [create node pool](https://app.run.ai/api/docs/#/NodePools/createNodePool){target=_blank} Run:ai API.

 To configure a node affinity: